byjosh/index_formatter/README.md

 > -o OUTPUTTITLE, --outputtitle OUTPUTTITLE\
                         title used in naming output document and in HTML head\
  > \
-> -f {ebpnt,ebcpnt,enbcpt,enbpt,bpent,bcpent}, --fields {ebpnt,ebcpnt,enbcpt,enbpt,bpent,bcpent}\
+> -f {ebpnt,epbnt,ebcpnt,enbcpt,enbpt,enbcpt,bpent,bcpent,entbp,entbcp}, --fields {ebpnt,epbnt,ebcpnt,enbcpt,enbpt,enbcpt,bpent,bcpent,entbp,entbcp}\
                         specify order of columns (fields) in your CSV file where each letter is initial letter of following (might call your columns slightly differently but this make clear function of each column): Entry
                         (what you look up in index e.g. apple), Book (or volume e.g. vol 1) , Chapter [optional], Notes (notes or description on Entry item e.g. popular fruit), Tags [optional in sense program will check if
                         this is empty column] - comma separated list of classifications that might apply to the entry e.g. for apple depending on context: fruit, tree, cooking, literacy, physics, Abrahamic religion (those are
                         just examples - in botanical context just fruit and tree would be relevant)\
 > \
-> -t, --tags            process tags so that entries are added with the tag prepended to the entry - using tag separator (defaults to : )\
+>  -t, --tags            process tags so that entries are added with the tag prepended to the entry that had tags in the tags column - using tag separator (defaults to : ) - e.g. for an entry of "apple" with tags column of "fruit,cooking" the result would be an entry for "apple" plus entries for "cooking: apple" & "fruit: apple" with notes the same as in the row that had the tags - if you have 6 apple entries but tags only found on row of first apple entry then only that row will be used to make further entries - use tags in tags column on each row you want processed by this option
+\
 >\
 > -ts TAGSEPARATOR, --tagseparator TAGSEPARATOR\
                         The separator between a tag and an entry when adding an entry of tag tagseparator entry default set to : - likely a colon followed by a space